 On Christmas Day, the story goes, the Germans emerged from their trenches shouting in English, “Merry Christmas”, and holding notices saying, “You no shoot!
 We no shoot!”
 Cautiously, men on both sides began to emerge from their trenches.
 They met in the middle of No Man’s Land, shook hands, shared cigarettes, and played football together.
 The brief peace even gave them a chance to bury dead comrades who had lain in No Man’s Land for weeks.
 About 100,000 men, all along the battle line, participated in this truce.
 In some places, it lasted as long as a week, until the New Year.

 But the commanders, far from the trenches, were not at all in agreement with this fraternizing with the enemy.
-They had, after all, a pointless war to win. he commander of the British Second Corps, General Sir Horace Smith-Dorrien told Divisional Commanders to prohibit, on pain of death, any “friendly intercourse with the enemy”.
+They had, after all, a pointless war to win.
+The commander of the British Second Corps, General Sir Horace Smith-Dorrien told Divisional Commanders to prohibit, on pain of death, any “friendly intercourse with the enemy”.
 And so hostilities resumed, ultimately claiming some 15 million lives, devastating all the countries involved.

 Yet the men in the trenches had no desire to continue the fighting.
 One British soldier, Murdoch Wood, speaking in 1930, said: “I then came to the conclusion that I have held very firmly ever since, that if we had been left to ourselves there would never have been another shot fired.”